Charlestown Harbour as a period location hire

 History of the harbour

 The outer harbour is tidal and protected on the west side by a granite mole.
 The Harbour opens directly into the sea, St. Austell Bay.
-Both the east and west beaches are open to the public – sorry no dogs allowed.
-Please note, if filming is taking place in and around the Harbour, public access to the beaches may be restricted or prohibited during that time.
+Both the east and west beaches are open to the public, except during filming.

 If you are a yacht or classic boat owner and would like to discuss bringing your vessel to Charlestown either on a temporary or permanent/winter berth basis please see our Lay-up section for further information.